DatHoT/followup-sheet-crawler/README.md

 # The tool leverages selenium to crawl data and export the follow-sheet based on the given template.

-run pip install -r /path/to/requirements.txt to install all of the necessary package
+run "pip install -r /path/to/requirements.txt" to install all of the necessary package

 Remember to configure the information accordingly in multiple snippets (ID, password, your name).